Photon1c/BowrSentimentSentinel/README.md

 # Bowr Sentiment Sentinel
 Stream transcription powered by the OpenAI Whisper engine, with a Flask front-end to index and "germinate" leads.

+**Built with GPT-4o**

 ![bowrlogo](media/BowrSS.png)